open-sauced/release/README.md

 If you do not plan to publish to `npm` _or_ `ghcr` but still want to cut tags and GitHub releases with this system, you can specify `SKIP_NPM_PUBLISH` and `SKIP_DOCKER_PUBLISH`.
+Also, if you want to set up this action in a Github Action repo and do not plan on using Docker, you can specify `SKIP_ACTION_REPLACEMENT` to skip the action replacement step.

 This will still publish releases, generate semver tags, and generate GitHub release notes.
 But it will skip attempting to publish

 Then, in a separate GitHub action, you can watch for the releases and upload assets